instantsearch/instantsearch-googlemaps/README.md

 The `title` will be displayed when hovering the marker.

 By default we use the current hit index in the results as the label and the hit `ObjectID` for the title.

+#### options.refineOnMapInteraction | boolean

+Should we refine the search on map interaction, default to false.

 ## Development